Admission Under Impaction

-1. Core: 15 units.
-All majors must take HIST 301 and 302 with a grade of C or better; HIST 499 and one history course that fulfills the gender, race, and ethnicity requirement (from a list of approved courses available from the Undergraduate Advisor).
-HIST 301 MUST be taken in the first semester of course work in the major.
-301 is a prerequisite for 302, and both courses are prerequisites for 499.
+(HIST 301 MUST be taken in the first semester of upper-division course work in the major.
+HIST 301 is a prerequisite for 302, and both courses are prerequisites for 499.)

-4. All majors must develop a portfolio (beginning with HIST 301) reflecting their work in the History major.
-The portfolio will be evaluated as one of the requirements in the senior seminar, HIST 499.
-Prerequisites for HIST 499 are completion of HIST 301, 302, and 18 units of upper-division work in the major.
+4. Develop a portfolio (beginning with HIST 301) reflecting work in the History major.
+The portfolio will be evaluated as one of the requirements in the senior seminar (HIST 499).
+Complete 18 units of upper-division work in the major.